Welcome to today's edition of the Rush 24-7 podcast.

 They're paying fees to the banks.

-So it's a contrived dependence on private credit for millions, tens of millions of working people in our country.
+So it was a contrived dependence on private credit for millions, tens of millions of working people in our country.

-Keep people dependent on paying fees to banks for their use of their own money.
+Keep people dependent on paying fees to banks for the use of their own money.

-Okay, so the Republicans kept the minimum wage low so that poor people have to borrow more money from the bank so that Republicans can get rich.
+Okay, so the Republicans kept the minimum wage low so that poor people have to borrow more money from the bank so that Republicans could get rich.

 People on minimum wage would borrow against their home equity.